All Products

 usename, -- Database username

-state, -- Session state (such as active or idle)
+state, -- Session state (active or idle)

-wait_event, -- Specific type of wait event
+wait_event, -- Specific wait event type

 now() - query_start AS query_duration, -- Duration of the current query